matthias-mayr/skiros2_pyrobosim_lib/docs/3_Problem_3_Table_Setting.md

 Small side note: The `BbUnsetParam` skill is not needed.
 It's just there for technical reason to allow for autoparameterization.

-One you can successfully place those two objects on the table, you have solved the problem and can move on to problem 4.
+Once you can successfully place those two objects on the table, you have solved the problem and can move on to problem 4.

 # Next